Kerrville, Texas

 Kerrville is a city in and the county seat of Kerr County, Texas, United States.
 The population of Kerrville was 24,278 at the 2020 census.
-Kerrville is named after James Kerr, a major in the Texas Revolution, and friend of settler-founder Joshua Brown, who settled in the area to start a shingle-making camp.
+The city is named after James Kerr, a major in the Texas Revolution, and friend of settler-founder Joshua Brown, who settled in the area to start a shingle-making camp.

-Being nestled in the hills of the Texas Hill Country, Kerrville is best known for its parks that line the Guadalupe River, which runs directly through the city; other features include its nearby youth summer camps, hunting ranches, and RV parks.
-It is home to the Texas' Official State Arts & Crafts Fair, the Kerrville Folk Festival, the Kerrville Triathlon (since 2011), and the Kerrville Renaissance Festival (since 2017), as well as Mooney Aviation Company, James Avery Jewelry, and Schreiner University.
+Being nestled in the hills of the Texas Hill Country, Kerrville is best known for its parks that line the Guadalupe River, which runs directly through the city; its other features include nearby youth summer camps, hunting ranches, and RV parks.
+It is home to the Texas' Official State Arts and Crafts Fair, the Kerrville Folk Festival, the Kerrville Triathlon (since 2011), and the Kerrville Renaissance Festival (since 2017), as well as Mooney Aviation Company, James Avery Jewelry, and Schreiner University.
 The Museum of Western Art (founded 1983) features the work of living artists specializing in the themes of the American West.

 History

 Archeological evidence (including burned rock middens, lithic artifacts, and Caddoan pottery pieces) suggests that humans lived in the area known as Kerrville as early as 10,000 years ago.
-Native American tribes in the area have included the Lipan Apache, Kiowa and Comanche.
+Native American tribes in the area have included the Lipan Apache, Kiowa, and Comanche.

 Early white settlers included successful shinglemakers whose mercantile business became a hub that served the middle and upper Hill Country area in the late 1840s.
 One of the earliest shinglemakers was Joshua D. Brown.
-With his family, Joshua Brown had led several other families on an exploration of the Guadalupe Valley.
-These early pioneers organized their settlements near a bluff just north of the Guadalupe River in the eastern half of today's county.
+With his family, Brown had led several other families on an exploration of the Guadalupe Valley.
+These early pioneers organized their settlements near a bluff just north of the Guadalupe River in the eastern half of the future county location.
 The settlement was referred to as "Brownsborough", but after the area was formally platted in 1856 by James Kerr, a major in the Texas Revolution, the settlement was formally known as "Kerrville" and maintained a county seat with Texas.

-Starting in 1857, a German master-miller named Christian Dietert and millwright Balthasar Lich started a large grist and saw mill on the bluff.
+Starting in 1857, a German master miller named Christian Dietert and millwright Balthasar Lich started a large grist- and sawmill on the bluff.
 This mill established a permanent source of power and protection from floods, and became the most extensive operation of its kind in the Hill Country area west of New Braunfels and San Antonio.
 Soon afterwards, Charles A. Schreiner rode Kerrville's newly found popularity by serving Kerrville's mercantile needs.
 Schreiner established a family-run empire that helped build Kerrville's early prosperity by owning almost all of Kerrville's business sectors, including freighting enterprises, retail, wholesale, banking, ranching, marketing, and brokering operations.
 Schreiner's elegant downtown home, a Romanesque stone structure at 226 Earl Garrett Street, is the site of the Hill Country Museum in downtown Kerrville.